 ClickBank:

-- Tracking and Management: Offers real-time tracking of clicks, conversions, and commissions, along with analytics tools for optimization.
+• Tracking and Management: This service offers real-time tracking of clicks, conversions, and commissions and analytics tools for optimization.

-In this next section, we’ll dig into the tenth of the 10 Technical Skills Every Affiliate Marketer Should Have – Cybersecurity Basics.
+This next section will dig into the 10th of the 10 Technical Skills Every Affiliate Marketer Should Have – Cybersecurity Basics.

 10. Cybersecurity Basics: